 Kulbhushan Jadhav 'visibly under stress', Pakistan did not give unhindered consular access: India

-New Delhi, July 16: India on Thursday issued strong statement saying that the Pakistan officials with intimidating endeavour were present during consular access to Kulbhushan Jadhav, who had been arrested by Pakistan on alleged espionage charges and is languishing in jail.
+New Delhi, July 16: India on Thursday issued a strong statement saying that the Pakistan officials with intimidating endeavour were present during consular access to Kulbhushan Jadhav, who had been arrested by Pakistan on alleged espionage charges and is languishing in jail.

-''Pakistan's tactics of obstructive & insincere Consular Access to Indian National Kulbhushan Jadhav.
+''Pakistan's tactics of obstructive and insincere Consular Access to Indian National Kulbhushan Jadhav.
 India not given unimpeded, unhindered and unconditional access.
 Pakistani officials with an intimidating demeanour were present.''

 India gets second consular access for Kulbhushan Jadhav